-In the more than 20 years that Horizons has been in operation, the program has helped thousands of men and women move from unemployment and homelessness to independence and self-sufficiency.
+For more than 20 years, Horizons has helped thousands of men and women move from unemployment and homelessness to independence and self-sufficiency.